vividos/RemotePhotoTool/LuaScripting.md

   function.
 - name: The display name of the property.
 - asString: The value of the property, as displayable text.
+- value: The value of the property; type depends on property.
 - isReadOnly: Determines if the value can currently be set.

+The 'value' value can be of one of the following Lua types, depending on what the camera returns for the value: string, number, boolean, nil.

 There are no functions that can be called.